techfromsage/aspire-moodle-integration/README.md

 ## 1.x

 This directory contains a module which is no longer actively developed and was last tested for the 1.x versions of Moodle.

+# Contributing changes and reporting issues

+Without your feedback and input, these plugins would not be where they are today.
+If you have an idea for an improvement, or have made a change in a local copy of the plugin, then please do contribute.

+## Guidelines for contributing

+1. Raise an issue first — this means that a disucssion can be had about the change
+1. Fork this repo
+1. Make changes in a new branch.
+1. Raise a Pull Request against this repo with those changes, and reference the issue from step 1
+1. Once a review of the changes has been completed, we'll merge the changes into the master branch.